 In Ikaria and Sardinia, they follow the Mediterranean diet.
 In Loma Linda, where there is the largest community of Seventh-Day Adventists, they hew to a vegetarian diet and eschew alcohol.
 On the Nicoya peninsula, it’s black beans and corn tortillas.
 And on Okinawa, it’s soy-based foods, vegetables and maybe some mugwort saké.

-While his previous Blue Zone books certainly included the power of your food choices, his next book will be the first one that is a bona fide cookbook, due out in December (though you can preorder now): The Blue Zones Kitchen: 100 Recipes to Live to 100.
+While his previous Blue Zone books certainly included the power of your food choices, his latest book (published this month) is the first one that is a bona fide cookbook: The Blue Zones Kitchen: 100 Recipes to Live to 100.

 The five recipes below include one from each Blue Zone.